Kall, North Rhine-Westphalia

 Kall (/de/) is a municipality in the district of Euskirchen in the state of North Rhine-Westphalia, Germany.
 It is located in the Eifel hills, approximatively 20 km south-west of Euskirchen.

 Kall consists of the following districts: Anstois, Benenberg, Diefenbach, Dottel, Frohnrath, Gillenberg, Golbach, Keldenich, Krekel, Rinnen, Roder, Rüth, Scheven, Sistig, Sötenich, Steinfeld, Steinfelderheistert, Straßbüsch, Urft, Wahlen, Wallenthal, Wallenthalerhöhe, and Kall itself.

+Most important river within Kall is the Urft, a tributary to the Roer.
+Parts of Kall belong to Eifel National Park.

+Kall had been affected by 2021 European floods.
+Three persons died, also rail installations and residential buildings had been damaged.